-That doesn’t mean you can’t get all of your amino acids on a vegetarian or vegan diet.
+That doesn’t mean you can’t get all your amino acids on a vegetarian or vegan diet.
 For example, soy is a complete protein, and there are ways to combine other vegan foods to get everything you need.
-By eating a variety of plant foods throughout the day, you can get all of your essential amino acids.
+By eating a variety of plant foods throughout the day, you can get all your essential amino acids.

 Complete Protein Foods

 Below is a quick review of the quality and quantity of protein found in different food groups.

 Meat, poultry, and seafood: These have the highest amounts of complete protein per serving of any whole food.
 This protein is well absorbed and utilized by the body.